joshsc63/Joshsc-Learning-Projects/go_microservice/README.md

 The building blocks to Golang Microservices that includes

-- UI site to connect the front end to the golang backend
+- UI site to connect the front end to the golang backend using caddy as web server
 - A broker service to handle & route requests
 - authentication service using PostGres for user data
 - A logger service that sends messages to MongoDB